 For a private food and walking tour you can also check out Singabites.
 These small group walking tours are ideal if you have a few guests in town.
 They cover a range of locations and the tours include a ‘Health Tour’ that puts a focus on Chinese and Indian food used in health treatments.
 I’m booking these guys for my next visitors to town!
 Check out their website below for the range of tours.

 If you’re after a traditional neighbourhood, close to the city and offering an abundance of food related options to entice you, then Tiong Bahru is the place to go.
 This little enclave is close to the city but worlds away.
 The Saturday market is one of the best in Singapore, arrive before 12pm to see the best of it.
 Then head to Tiong Bahru Bakery for a great coffee and a decadent treat.
 After that you could wander up to Yong Siak St and visit some of the quirky stores.
 If you fancy a casual but decent lunch then try ODP (Open Door Policy) or Forty Hands.

 Tiong Bahru Bakery is at 56 Eng Hoon Street

 Open Door Policy (ODP) is at 19 Yong Siak Street (reservations recommended, click the link above for details)

 Little India is pretty much what it says on the tin.
 Walking through the streets here you could easily forget yourself and think you’d been transported 4,000 kilometres away to the Mother country.
-Visit on a Sunday and the place is heaving with families and friends socialising and shopping.
+Visit on a Sunday and the place is heaving, largely thanks to the influx of migrant workers who have the day off.
 Once you’ve finished being mesmerised by the colours and smells, head to one of the many great restaurants.

 Laagna at 6 Upper Dickson Road have great food (although it’s pricier than most) and you sit on cushions on the floor upstairs